top of page

 Quality vs quantity of engagement

 To begin with, not all interaction is the same.
-A lot of likes doesn't always equal a lot of interest.
-On the other hand, comments, shares, and conversations usually show that people are more interested.
+A lot of likes don't always equal a lot of interest.
+On the other hand, comments, shares, and conversations usually indicate greater interest.
 So, businesses should care more about the quality of engagement than the number of interactions.
 Interactions that mean something are better than replies that don't.

 Building real relationships